martinfrances107/rust_d3_array/README.md

 Early draft port - sub module by submodule.
 Sub module porting means the test have also been ported.
 No API stability guarentees.

-For the moment I need the extent module to partially succeed.
+For the moment I need the extent and ranges modules.

 ## Phase 2